fish1219705/fish1219705/README.md

 - 💬 Ask me about WHERE COULD FIND BEST DESSERT SHOPS IN TIANJIN!

 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I don't like eat rice but like sticky rice 😋
+- ⚡ Fun fact: I don't like eating rice but pretty like sticky rice 😋